wso2/docs-is/en/docs/learn/adding-users-and-roles.md

     ![add-new-role](../assets/img/learn/add-new-role.png)

-3. In the **Domain** list, select the user store in which you want to create this user account (e.g., “Primary”).
+3. In the **Domain** list, select the user store in which you want to create this user account (e.g., `Primary`).
 This list includes the user stores you have configured.

 4. Enter a unique username and password.
 These are the credentials that the user will use to log in.

+    !!! note
         Note that by default, the password must be atleast 5 characters.

     ![enter-user-details](../assets/img/learn/enter-user-details.png)